The noise in ultrasonic washing systems

 The issue of noise in ultrasonic washing is quite common.
 All washing systems typically produce a distinctive whistling sound that is audible even at significant distances and in already noisy environments.

-Manufacturers must then adopt all state-of-the-art techniques to limit the noise produced by their plants to a maximum, but customers must also choose those plants that are actually noisy, because all the responsibility for the safety of the plants falls completely and only on the employer of the production unit where they are installed.
+To minimize the noise emitted by their systems, manufacturers must employ specific techniques.
+Customers should then choose those systems that are actually less noisy.
+This is also important because the responsibility for the safety of the systems rests entirely and solely with the employer of the production unit where they are installed.

-Legislative Decree no. 195, published in the Official Journal of 30 May 2006, introduced Legislative Decree 626/94, new Title V-bis “”Minimum Requirements for the Protection of Workers against Health and Safety Risks resulting from Exposure to noise during work and in particular hearing “”by implementing the measures provided for in Directive 2003/10/EC on the exposure of workers to the risks arising from physical agents (noise).
+The Legislative Decree of April 10, 2006, No. 195, published in the Official Gazette on May 30, 2006, introduced into Legislative Decree No. 626/94 the new Title V-bis “Minimum requirements for the protection of workers against risks to health and safety arising from exposure to noise at work, particularly regarding hearing,” implementing the measures provided for by Directive 2003/10/EC on the exposure of workers to physical agents (noise).

 In fulfilling the new law then the employer eliminates the risks at source or minimizes them, and in any case at levels not exceeding the exposure limit values.
 The law setting three noise thresholds (80, 85 and 87 dbA) allows to identify four noise exposure classes for workers:

 MEDIUM DAILY VALUE (LEQ/G) IN DB (A) – RISK CLASS

 Since ultrasonic washing systems can be quite noisy, it is very easy to exceed the aforementioned limits.
 For this reason, the customer should consider purchasing the least noisy ultrasonic washing system possible, while ensuring that it meets the required performance standards.
 Every manufacturer declares values, sometimes certifying them, but the surprises that are encountered during the start-up phase are almost always very unpleasant.
 Implementing a remedy, when possible, is always costly and falls under the responsibility of the employer.